paszach/ttsblackjack/docs/rules.md

 ## Blackjack Table Rules

-- Table minimum is 10 TDs
+- Table minimum is 10 τ$
-- Table maximum is 100 TDs
+- Table maximum is 100 τ$
 - 4-6 decks will be used

 ## Blackjack Player Choice Rules